 They also provide added stability for dentures or partials that won’t stay anchored independently.
 And they look like natural teeth!
 Voila!
 Isn’t that what you want exactly?

 “Why should I go for dental implants over other procedures?” you may ask.

-The Answer: They are the only way to replace missing teeth with something that looks, feels, and functions just like your natural teeth.
+The Answer: They are the only way to replace missing teeth with something that looks, feels, and functions like natural teeth.

 Most of the time, dental implants function identically to natural teeth.
-The new tooth will have the same feel as a natural tooth and help with chewing food, biting down, and will not be sensitive.
+The new tooth will have the same feel as a natural tooth, help chewing food and biting down, and will not be sensitive.

 This is because implants are made of titanium, a metal that has the strength to hold up against the forces of chewing.
 Unlike dentures, which sit atop the gums and can cause sores, dental implants integrate with the bone structure and provide a more natural feeling.